 Exercise self-control.
 Do things that please God.
 Stop doing things that displease him.

 Avoid and resist temptation as best as you can.
 When you do fail morally, confess your transgressions to God and repent.

 Confession means to agree with God that what we did, or did not do, was wrong.

-Repentance means to turn away from our sinful behavior and take steps to walk in harmony with God.
+Repentance occurs when we turn away from our sinful behavior, ask God to remake us and take proactive steps to walk in harmony with him.